AnthonyA28/AnthonyA28.github.io/_posts/2024-05-01-FM_Introduction.md

 $$

-Thus we can measure the material toughness by cutting a number of samples, stretching them until the notch propagates, then determining the change in potential energy with initial notch size.
+Thus we can measure the material fracture energy by cutting a number of samples, stretching them until the notch propagates, then determining the change in potential energy with initial notch size.

 ## Greensmith